Deploy static apps to IPFS with GitHub Actions

 A couple of things to note:

-- This workflow assumes that your build command is
+- This workflow assumes your build command is

 - name: Deploy to IPFS